4321 Inverter

 Check LVS.
 Read the tutorial for the setup

 RIP, we got 4 “Incorrect Ports” errors.
-LVS somehow does not recognize our pins and decide, despite they are created with labels!
+Calibre LVS somehow does not recognize our pins, despite that they are created with labels!
 This is very rare…

-Here, we do have everything, let’s manually add the labels to the pins again to let LVS know.
+Here, Virtuoso does have the label, so let’s manually add the labels to the pins again to let Calibre LVS know.

 1. Click l and create label “VOUT”.